JoshOrndorff/recipes/text/2-appetizers/2-storage-values.md

 _[`pallets/single-value`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/single-value)_

-Storage is used for data that should be kept between blocks, and accessible to future transactions.
+Storage is used for data that should be kept between blocks and accessible to future transactions.
 Most runtimes will have many storage values, and together the storage values make up the blockchain's "state".
 The storage values themselves are _not_ stored in the blocks.
 Instead the blocks contains extrinsics which represent _changes_ to the storage values.
 It is the job of each